MisinformedOwl/The-Royal-Family/README.md

     python trainAug.py

-**Be aware that doiong this will overwrite any model data in the model file.**
+**Be aware that doing this will overwrite any model data in the model file.**

 Make sure before you do this that you have the images you wish to test on inside the folder called "training" with their annotations in a folder called "anno"